 Traditionally, when it comes to sensitive subjects, brands are advised to stay out of things.
 By having an agenda or certain opinion, they can run the risk of losing a significant portion of their customers.

-The Taylor Swift Inc – a multi-million dollar entity – is completely unrelated to US politics.
+Taylor Swift Inc – a multi-million dollar entity – is completely unrelated to US politics.
 The pop star’s fans just want good music, regular tour dates and exciting music videos, right?
 Wrong.
 While in the past the singer has been vocal about supporting young women in the music industry and is seen by her fans as a feminist icon, when it came to the US election, Taylor seemed to fall off the face of the earth.
-And her absence here was noted.
+And her absence here was noted, which might go some way to explaining why she has recently taken a more vocal stance on issues like sexism, inequality and the Trump administration.

 More than ever before, celebrities, actors, models, politicians, TV stars and those with a strong social media following are using their position to influence fans, even if it puts their brand at risk.
 We are transforming into a society where honesty and opinion is expected of celebrities, and a failure to speak out can raise suspicion.